BJI4DUMUP/sports-tracker-activities-export/README.md

 * Extracts all `.gpx` files and attached photos.
 * Generates native download scripts for both **Windows** (Batch) and **Mac/Linux** (Bash).
 * Automatically maps internal activity IDs to readable folder names (Run, Walk, Rollerblading, Hiking, etc.).
-* Completely safe: The script runs locally in your browser and does not save, store, or share your session tokens.
+* The script runs locally in your browser and does not save, store, or share your session tokens.

 ---